justindegaetano/chat-app/README.md

 ### Key Features

--A page where users can enter their name and choose a background color for the chat screen before joining the chat.
+- A page where users can enter their name and choose a background color for the chat screen before joining the chat.
 - A page displaying the conversation, as well as an input field and submit button.
 - The chat must provide users with two additional communication features: sending images and location data.